RvdGijp/mariadb-10.1-galera/README.md

 # MariaDB 10.1 Galera cluster on Ubuntu 14.04

-MariaDB 10.1 with the build in Galera software.
-This Docker sets up a 3 node cluster fully operational.
-Perfect for testing.
+MariaDB 10.1 with the buildin Galera software.
+This Docker sets up a 3 node cluster fully operational perfect for testing.
 You can adjust the IP's by editing the docker run and the my.cnf.
 In this sample 172.17.0.10, 172.17.0.11 and 172.17.0.12 is used.

 # Get the Docker image
 `docker pull howrude/mariadb-10.1-galera`